 To help you start networking in the cannabis industry, following are tips to set yourself up for success.

 The first step to networking successfully in the cannabis industry is to do your homework and get prepared.
-There are three main parts of networking preparation: research, message development, and takeaway creation.
+There are four main parts of networking preparation: research, establishing your online profile, developing your messages, and creating your takeaway.
 Let’s take a closer look at each.

 Extensive research is required before you start networking in any industry, and this includes the cannabis industry.
 That means you need to start learning about cannabis business operations, licensing, the supply chain, laws, terminology, and more.
 The Cannabiz Media blog is a great place to learn about cannabis licensing!